zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 ![kendo-cart-menu-mockup](/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/images/kendo-cart-menu-mockup.png)

-The first reaction was "That isn't any of the standard Kendo widgets... this is going to be hard!"
+The first reaction was "That isn't any of the standard Kendo UI widgets... this is going to be hard!"
 It turns out, it wasn't actually too difficult.

 ![kendo-cart-menu-mockup](/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/images/kendo-cart-menu-screenshot.png)

-Instead of trying to use the standard Kendo Menu widget and getting the "Total" and "Checkout" as the last item, we took the approach of making a custom Kendo UI Widget.
+Instead of trying to use the standard Kendo UI Menu widget and getting the "Total" and "Checkout" as the last item, we took the approach of making a custom Kendo UI Widget.
 This "cart menu" widget is actually more of a "composite widget" because it is one widget composed of others (a Menu and a ListView).